ProteGO-Safe/specs/DICTIONARY-EN.md

 ### Threat Risk

-Number between 0-4096 describing the potential risk of catching an infection from the Infected User
+Number between 0-4096 describing the potential risk of catching an infection from the Infected User.

 ### Risk Assessment Algorithm

-Model responsible for calculating the Threat Risk, taking into account: the duration of the meeting, time that has passed since the meeting, average strength of Bluetooth signal (adequate to the distance between the devices) and Threat Level determined for the Infected User
+Model responsible for calculating the Threat Risk, taking into account: the duration of the meeting, time that has passed since the meeting, average strength of Bluetooth signal (adequate to the distance between the devices) and Threat Level determined for the Infected User.

 ### Coronavirus Exposure

-contact between the End User and the Infected, confirmed by the Risk assessment Algorithm
+Contact between the End User and the Infected, confirmed by the Risk assessment Algorithm.

 ### Exposure Notification (EN) API or Analytical Module